BALUNS FOR TUNERS

 4:1 Baluns inside antenna tuners, which are usually voltage-type baluns, are generally poor performers when presented with mismatched loads.
 1:1 current baluns are generally much more efficient and have a much wider operating impedance and frequency range.

-Further: 4:1 balun or any voltage-type balun is the wrong choice for use with antenna tuners in multi-band dipole systems.
+Further: A 4:1 balun or any voltage-type balun is the wrong choice for use with antenna tuners in multi-band dipole systems.
 Most tuners use them because they are cheap, easy to build, and because almost everyone else uses them.

 *"Baluns: Choosing the Correct Balun" by Tom, W8JI